maehr/awesome-digital-history/CONTRIBUTING.md

 ---

 If you are proficient with GitHub, follow the instructions below.
-Otherwise write me an email with your suggestions for changes for the list to moritz.maehr@gmail.com.
+Otherwise write me an email with your suggestions for changes to the list to moritz.maehr@gmail.com.

 ---